dirkgroenen/gnome-wallpaper-changer/README.md

 ## Installation
 ### The easy way
 The script comes with a handy installer which does all the work for you.
-To install the Gnome Wallpaper Changer you only have to run the following commands:
+To install the Gnome Wallpaper Changer you only have to run the following command:

 ```
-wget -O gnome-wallpaper-changer.tar.gz https://github.com/dirkgroenen/gnome-wallpaper-changer/archive/master.tar.gz gnome-wallpaper-changer.tar.gz
+wget -O gnome-wallpaper-changer.tar.gz https://github.com/dirkgroenen/gnome-wallpaper-changer/archive/master.tar.gz && tar -vxf gnome-wallpaper-changer.tar.gz && ./gnome-wallpaper-changer-master/install.sh
-tar -vxf gnome-wallpaper-changer.tar.gz
-./gnome-wallpaper-changer-master/install.sh
 ```

 The installer will now ask you a few questions.
 All questions are self explaining, but don't hesitate to drop a question in the issues in case you're having problems.